nyu-devops/lab-restful-flask/README.md

     $ vagrant ssh
     $ cd /vagrant
+    $ python server.py

-When you are done, you can exit and shut it down with:
+When you are done, you can use `Ctrl+C` to stop the server and then exit and shut down the vm with:

     $ exit
     $ vagrant halt